limentum/limentum.github.io/_vestige/interlude-the-party.md

 "So, why do you have a spare bed... thing... in your room anyway?" he asked.

 "My cousins’ family came to visit from the other side of the country a few years back, so my parents made the cousins stay in my room and gave me our old couch that used to be in the living room.
-They were here for like two weeks, it was fucking awful," I remarked, pulling a comforter out of the closet and unfolding it out on the mattress.
+They were here for two weeks, it was fucking awful," I remarked, pulling a comforter out of the closet and unfolding it out on the mattress.

 "That sounds miserable," Tyler sympathized.